Caerwys, Flintshire

 Hillary Rodham Clinton School of Law, Swansea, South Wales

 Hillary Clinton’s great-grandfather John Jones was a miner from Llangynidr who moved to Pennsylvania in 1879.
 Her great-grandmother, Mary, was believed to come from Abergavenny.
 Clinton talked of her warmth towards her Welsh roots in 2017, when she received an honorary doctorate from Swansea University.
 Their College of Law and Criminology was renamed the Hillary Rodham Clinton School of Law.
-She also stayed in the Gower’s Fairyhill restaurant with rooms, and even had her photo taken with the staff afterwards.
+She also stayed in Gower’s Fairyhill restaurant with rooms, and even had her photo taken with the staff afterwards.

 woman wearing gown speaking at podium with university logo and name with university logo projected onto wall behind